West Edmonton Mall: Marine Life

 From 1985 to 2005 a Deep Sea adventure ride took visitors on a narrated tour of the lake in one of four submarines.
 The submarines have now been removed but guests can still visit the Sea Life Caverns at Marine Life — an underground aquarium that is home to more than 100 species of fish, sharks, sea turtles, penguins, reptiles, amphibians and invertebrates—or watch the free daily sea lion shows.

 Other attractions

-Open Sea, a bronze whale by Robin Bell, in its original location before it moved to outside of the now-defunct Sears Canada and now the now-defunct Target Canada, and removed the water surrounding it, November 27, 2005.
+Open Sea, a bronze whale by Robin Bell, in its original location before it moved to outside of the now-defunct Sears Canada and now the Winners/HomeSense, and removed the water surrounding it, November 27, 2005.
 This sculpture is a statue of two North Atlantic right whales.